-While the hotel’s internet setup is crucial for getting the best speed available, there are a few things you can do to improve your hotel internet connection when what’s being delivered is a far cry from reality.
+While the hotel’s internet setup is crucial for getting the best speed available, there are a few things you can do to improve your hotel Wi-Fi signal strength when what’s being delivered is a far cry from reality.
 Let’s look at several things you can do to make the most out of your situation.

 Plug the Computer

 When running on its battery laptops slightly cut the energy supply to the resources that require most power.
 You will notice this when the screen becomes slightly darker, but it is not only there that the laptop is saving some energy.
 By plugging it in you might get the extra boost of energy that could well be enough for you to be able to do what you want to do quicker.